michaeljfriedman/COS418/raft/src/raft/design.md

       - Initialize nextIndex to 1 + my last log index, for each other server
       - Initialize matchIndex to 0, for each other server
     - Send AppendEntries to each other server [1], containing entries from its nextIndex to my last log index, if there are any, or no entries otherwise
       - In bg, receive replies.
-If you get a reply with term > my term, send a Convert To Follower signal (current term = my term, new term = reply term).
+If you get a reply with term > my term, send a Convert To Follower signal (new term = reply term).
 Otherwise, if you get a failure, decrement its nextIndex.
 Otherwise, if you get success, set its nextIndex to 1 + the last log index sent in this AE, and set its matchIndex to the last log index sent in this AE.
     - Check to update the commit index - if for some log index N > commit index with log[N].term = my term, a majority of the matchIndex's are >= N, update the commit index to N.
     - Start timer for periodic timeout
   - Wait for signals:
-    - Convert To Follower: Ignore if sent from the wrong current term.
-Otherwise transition to Follower, passing the new term
+    - Convert To Follower: Transition to Follower, passing the new term
     - Periodic Timeout: Repeat from beginning

 [1] Note that since replies are received asynchronously, you must ensure externally that different rounds of AEs do not overlap.
 A simple way to do this is just to time out the RPCs with a shorter timeout than the periodic timeout.